Dracunos/clinotes/README.md

     optional arguments:
       -h, --help         show this help message and exit --addnote ADDNOTE  Add a note in quotes.
-Add at least one tag in equal- brackets (no spaces).
-Example: =[note]= This is a note tagged 'note'.
+Add at least one tag in brackets (no spaces).
+Example: [note] This is a note tagged 'note'.
       --get GET          Input a note tag or tags to find in quotes.
       --getall           Gets all notes.
       --getids GETIDS    Input tags, results include ids needed for deletion.